 When you’re ready to step up your treatment plan and apply something more potent than a jet of water, grab some rubbing alcohol and a couple of Q-tips.

-Dab each little mealy bug and cotton nest with a drop of rubbing alcohol to neutralize the bugs that you can see.
+Dab each little mealybug and cotton nest with a drop of rubbing alcohol to neutralize the bugs that you can see.
 For the villains you can’t see, there are a few additional options.
-First, you can apply neem oil.
-Follow the manufacturer’s instructions for dilution and application.
+Use our Houseplant Leaf Armor, designed for houseplants to protect against insects, bacteria, and fungus.
+(This product works just like neem oil but without the unpleasant smell!
+As an added bonus, it also cleans and adds shine to your houseplant’s leaves.)
+Or you could apply neem oil, but be sure to follow the manufacturer’s instructions for dilution and application.

 Pest #3: Gnats

 Gnats are another common nuisance associated with vertical or indoor gardens.

 The counterintuitive good news, though, is that fiddle leaf fig favors conditions that are not conducive to fungus gnats.
 So if you do have gnats, your plant is likely in a darker place with too much water anyway.

 Keep your fiddle leaf fig in a bright place, something gnats hate, and using well-draining, regularly aerated, loosely packed soil.
 These measures alone should prevent gnat populations.

 Gnats lay their eggs in the top two inches of soil, so if that soil is kept moist, the babies will thrive.
 That means that the first step to nixing these insects is just to let your plant dry out.

 Next, create a homemade gnat trap by putting a few drops of honey or apple cider vinegar in a shallow dish and covering it with plastic wrap.
 Poke a few holes in the top of the wrapping to allow those bugs to crawl in and forget how to escape.
 Then set your trap right in the planter pot and your gnat problem will be gone within a few days or weeks.